a2kegs/kegs/doc/README.kegs.txt

 Apple IIgs programs need Command and Option keys, and these sometimes are used by windowing systems on Linux and Windows.
-F1 is always Command (or Open-Apple) and F2 is always Option (or closed-Apple), and F3 is an alternate for ESC.
+F1 is always Command (or Open-Apple) and F2 is always Option (or closed-Apple), and F3 is an alias for ESC.
 So entering the IIgs control panel can be done with Ctrl-F1-F3.

 Press F5 to toggle the status display.
 Press F6 to toggle speed between